influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/status.md

 # events.v1alpha1.status

-Status is a common structure which can be used for Status field.
+"Status is a common structure which can be used for Status field."

 ## Index